Carthage/Carthage/README.md

 #### Building platform-independent xcframeworks (Xcode 12 and above)

 1. Create a [Cartfile][] that lists the frameworks you’d like to use in your project.
-1. Run `carthage update --create-xcframework`.
+1. Run `carthage update --use-xcframeworks`.
 This will fetch dependencies into a [Carthage/Checkouts][] folder and build each one or download a pre-compiled xcframework.
 1. On your application targets’ _General_ settings tab, in the _Embedded Binaries_ section, drag and drop each xcframework you want to use from the [Carthage/Build][] folder on disk.

 #### Building platform-specific framework bundles (default for Xcode 11 and below)